 Result: Status: inactive.
 I enabled ufw and added a rule:

-ufw allow 22/tcp # To avoid losing SSH access
+ufw enable ufw allow 7080/tcp ufw allow 22/tcp # To avoid losing SSH access ufw reload

 But this didn’t help.
 I realized the issue might lie with the CyberPanel firewall.